AlonBS/Ray_Tracer/README.md

 Usage:
 ======

-./ray_tracer <file_name | directory> <output_directory>
-where:
-	- file_name: is a path to a the scene to parse.
-It MUST follow the syntax of a scene as described below.
-	- directory: is a path to a directory which contains scene in the supported syntax.
-All scene within this directory will be rendered and save.
-		     Note: only files of the same directory will be rendered, and sub directories will be ignored.
+basic: ./ray_tracer -i <input>
+or run ./ray_tracer -h to get full list of options and arguments:

+  -h [ --help ]           show this message
+  -v [ --version ]        Current Version of the program -i [ --input ] arg      The path to a scene file, or scenes directory
+                          following the syntax specific within README file.
+			  Applies only to direct directory.
+No recursive sub-directories search is performed.
-	- output_directory: The directory where the resulted scenes (images) will be saved.
-Each scene is saved with the "_res" suffix.
-If not specified, results will be saved in the same directory of the scenes.
+  -o [ --output ] arg     Optional - The directory where to save the results.
+                          If not specified, results will be saved in the same directory of input files.
+  --format arg (=.png)    Optional - The file format in which scenes result
+                          will be saved.
+Currently supported types are: png, jpeg, jpg, bmp, tiff.
+  -s [ --single-thread ]  Flag to force single thread rendering.
+Default
+                          behavior is multi-threaded.

 Other values are specified within each scene separately.

 Scene Keywords and Syntax:
 ==========================
-The general syntax is <Command> [Argument_1] [Argument_n] - each argument separated by a single white space.
+The general syntax is <Command> [Argument_1] [Argument_n] - each argument is separated by a single white space.
-Argument can have various types, each one will be added a suffix, indicating the exact type, where:
+Arguments can have various types, each one will be added a suffix, indicating the exact type, where:
 	'_i' - integer
 	'_f' - float
 	'_v3' - vector3 (that is, 3 float numbers)
 	'_v2' - vector2
 	'_s' - string.
-Note the <Command> keyword are case sensitive, and are written in C-naming conventions.
+Note the <Command> keywords are case sensitive, and are written in C-naming conventions.

 Scene General:
 --------------